iSyzoth/AirLift/README.md

 > - Browse `\AirLift\AirLift` Folder in see pom.xml file then finish wait for rebuid.
 > - Same above process to **New Existing Maven Projects** Then Next \
 > - Two More Folder( `AirLift\AirLift-Gateway`, `AirLift\AirLift-Server`) each time to create then wait for rebuild
-> - AirLift Project Are now implement Successfully.
+> - AirLift Project is now implement Successfully.

+# How to implement Airlift Frontend with React
+> - Open Visual Studio Code
+> - **airliftfrontend** Open this folder with Visual Studio Code
+> - Open terminal using **Ctrl + `**
+> - Enter `npm install` on the terminal and let the files install
+> - Enter `npm start` and wait for the server to start at `localhost:3000`
+> - AirLift Frontend is now implement Successfully.

 # How to contribute this project